Full-Network Adblocking with Dnsmasq

 become: yes

-template: src=dnsmasq.conf dest=/etc/dnsmasq.conf owner=root group=root
+template: src=dnsmasq.conf dest=/opt/etc/dnsmasq.conf owner=root group=root

 # load in StevenBlack's unified blocklist (adware + malware)